 Washing a silk tie is risky and far more difficult than cleaning cotton, polyester, or other fabrics.
 Due to the delicate fabric and meticulous stitching, it’s best to avoid cleaning a tie—particularly a silk tie—only if you know precisely how to do it.
 A tie should be either hand-washed or dry-cleaned, depending on the material, and then air-dried to avoid damage.
-Don't put a silk tie in the washing machine, as it's bound to destroy it beyond recognition.
+Don't put a silk tie in the washing machine, as it's bound to destroy its prized shape and color beyond recognition.

-Fabric protectant can safeguard your silk tie from errant food, beverage, and ink stains, but only if it's applied in advance.
+Fabric protectant can safeguard your silk tie from some errant food, beverage, and ink stains, but only if it's applied in advance.
 If it's too late for that, you can try to get the stain out at home on your own—but it might be better to take it to a dry-cleaning professional.

 Since silk ties aren't worn close to the skin, you'll only need to spot-clean them most of the time.
 If you frequently wear a favorite silk tie, however, a deeper cleaning at the dry cleaners about once a year should suffice to brighten and refresh the item.

 - Dry napkin or blotting cloth

 - Stain remover formulated for silk